Mowglithemaniac/Project0/README.txt

                the content, and pretend it's your own.
                In case I'm not the author it should be clearly defined within the files.
- Copyright   : Do not alter, this file without permission
+ Copyright   : Do not alter, the files without permission
                For non commercial use only.
  Licence     : CC BY-NC-ND
                https://creativecommons.org/about/cclicenses/